 Low-cost hydrogen can be:

-Used directly as a clean energy carrier for industry, mobility, or power generation;
+Used directly as an energy carrier for industry, mobility, or power generation;

 Combined with nitrogen to create green ammonia, a key input for fertilizers;